-That move should have initiated the automatic stay and delayed the foreclosure proceedings until the federal court resolved the bankruptcy —but it didn’t.
+That move should have initiated the automatic stay.
+And, it should have delayed the foreclosure proceedings until the federal court resolved the bankruptcy —but it didn’t.
 “Despite appellant’s filing, the sale proceeded and the clerk of court issued a certificate of sale to HOA as the highest bidder as well as a certificate of title,” District Judge Dorian Damoorgian wrote in a unanimous decision Wednesday with Judges Melanie May and Jonathan Gerber concurring.

 “The sale should not have proceeded until the stay was lifted,” Damoorgian wrote.
 “The trial court erred in denying appellant’s motion to set aside the sale and everything that flowed from it.”
 Scribner Village appeared to have dropped out of the litigation, making no appearance on appeal.
 “The court got it right,” Alexandre’s attorney, James Jean-Francois of Hollywood, told the Daily Business Review.
 “It’s time to stand up to the associations because they’re bullying homeowners and not following the law.
 A lot of HOAs are getting all types of judgments without following the correct protocol.”

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.